- Start date: September

 Learning & teaching

-The course is delivered through a wide range of lectures, tutorials, practical laboratories, teaching seminars, networking events, and career support sessions.
+The course is delivered through lectures, tutorials, practical laboratories, teaching seminars, networking events and career support sessions.

-First or second-class Honours degree from a UK university (or equivalent qualification) in prosthetics and orthotics.
+Normally a first-class or second-class honours degree (or international equivalent) in prosthetics and orthotics.

 Fees & funding